A taste of nonstandard methods in combinatorics of numbers: Partition regularity problems

 The notion of indiscernibility naturally extends to the iterated hyper-extensions of the natural numbers. \emph{E.g.}, if $\Omega,\Xi\in\hhN$ then $\Omega\simeq\Xi$ means that for every $A\subseteq\N$ one has either $\Omega,\Xi\in{}^{**}\!A$ or $\Omega,\Xi\notin{}^{**}\!A$.
 Notice that $\alpha\simeq{}^*\alpha$ for every $\alpha\in\hN$.

 In the sequel, a fundamental role will be played by the following special numbers.

-\textbf{Definition.}\ A hyper-natural number $\xi\in\hN$ is \emph{idempotent} if $\xi\simeq\xi+{}^*\xi$.\footnote {~The name ``idempotent" is justified by its characterization in terms of ultrafilters: ``\emph{$\xi\in\hN$ is idempotent if and only if the corresponding ultrafilter $\UU_\xi=\{A\subseteq\N\mid \xi\in\hA\}$ is idempotent with respect to the ``pseudo-sum" operation: $A\in\U\oplus\V\Leftrightarrow\{n\mid A-n\in\V\}\in\U$ where $A-n=\{m\mid m+n\in A\}$".} The algebraic structure $(\beta\N,\oplus)$ on the space of ultrafilters $\beta\N$ and its related generalizations have been then deeply investigated during the last forty years, revealing a powerful tool for applications in Ramsey theory and combinatorial number theory (see the comprehensive monography \cite{hs}).
+\textbf{Definition.}\ A hyper-natural number $\xi\in\hN$ is \emph{idempotent} if $\xi\simeq\xi+{}^*\xi$.\footnote {~The name ``idempotent" is justified by its characterization in terms of ultrafilters: ``\emph{$\xi\in\hN$ is idempotent if and only if the corresponding ultrafilter $\UU_\xi=\{A\subseteq\N\mid \xi\in\hA\}$ is idempotent with respect to the ``pseudo-sum" operation:

+where $A-n=\{m\mid m+n\in A\}$".} The algebraic structure $(\beta\N,\oplus)$ on the space of ultrafilters $\beta\N$ and its related generalizations have been deeply investigated during the last forty years, revealing a powerful tool for applications in Ramsey theory and combinatorial number theory (see the comprehensive monography \cite{hs}).
 In this area of research, idempotent ultrafilters are instrumental.}

 Recall van der Waerden Theorem: \emph{``Arbitrarily large monochromatic arithmetic progressions are found in every finite coloring of $\N$"}.
-Here we prove a weakened version, by showing the partition regularity of the linear equation for the 3-term arithmetic progressions.
+Here we prove a weakened version about 3-term arithmetic progressions, by showing the partition regularity of a suitable equation.

 \begin{theorem} The diophantine equation $X_1-2X_2+X_3=0$ is injectively partition regular on $\N$, which means that for every finite coloring of $\N$ there exists a non-constant monochromatic 3-term arithmetic progression. \end{theorem}